tjhickey724/compiler_design/notes/ast/ExpTree.md

 }
 ```
-and compare that to the implementation using the Visitor pattern:
+and compare that to the implementation using the Visitor pattern, shown below.
+This is more elegant as the code for each class is encapsulated in its own method
+and you don't need to do any casting or explicit type checking in your code.
 ```
 import syntaxtree.*;